bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 published: false

 ---
-You can easily set up and configure your React Native project on Bitrise - the power is in your hands if you want to deploy both native versions or just one to distribution platforms!
+You can easily set up and configure your React Native project on Bitrise.
 Your React Native repo can consists of an Android and an iOS project so configurations should be done as you would normally do with Android and iOS apps.
 When running a React Native project, you will see that first an Android, then an iOS build gets built.
 If your organization has more than one concurrency, you can have Android and iOS builds run simultaneously.
+The power is in your hands - deploy both native versions of your app or just one to a marketplace!

 * [Adding a React Native project to bitrise.io](/getting-started/getting-started-with-react-native-apps/#adding-a-react-native-project-to-bitriseio)
 * [Installing dependencies](/getting-started/getting-started-with-react-native-apps/#installing-dependencies)